Accession Count: 2

 Biome Origin:

-Cultivation Notes: The Texas Persimmon is well adapted for dry conditions and requires little water; soil conditions should be very dry as well.
-This plant is heat tolerant and requires alkaline soil and full sun.
-North of the Rio Grande Valley, where the winters are cold, this tree will most likely be deciduous; however, if found southward from the Rio Grande Valley—then the tree will be “semi-deciduous-to-evergreen.
+In the landscape, Texas persimmon is low water use, highly drought and heat tolerant plant that prefers sun, and alkaline >7.2 pH soil, that is well-drained, including limestone loams, and clays or caliche (4).
+North of the Rio Grande Valley, where the winters are cold, this tree will most likely be deciduous; however, if found southward from the Rio Grande Valley—then the tree will be “semi-deciduous-to-evergreen (1, 4).

 Height: 16 - 20 feet